 During the third quarter of 2022, the Company entered into a transaction to unwind the fourteen outstanding EUR/USD cross currency swaps designated as net investment hedges issued between the third quarter of 2019 and the first quarter of 2022.
-The Company received proceeds of approximately \$183 million, including \$11 million of interest income.
+The Company received proceeds of approximately \$173 million.
 The gain arising from the termination of the swaps has been included as a component of Accumulated other comprehensive loss.

-Following the unwinding of the existing swaps, during the third quarter of 2022, the Company entered into twelve new EUR/USD cross currency swaps, with a notional value of \$1.400 billion that mature through November 2030.
+The Company has twelve EUR/USD cross currency swaps, with a notional value of \$1.400 billion that mature through November 2030.
 The swaps all qualified as net investment hedges in order to mitigate a portion of the Company's net European investments from foreign currency risk.
-As of December 31, 2023, the twelve remaining swaps were in a liability position with an aggregate fair value of \$161 million which were classified as Other liabilities on the Consolidated Balance Sheets.
+As of December 31, 2024, the twelve remaining swaps were in a liability position with an aggregate fair value of \$90 million which were classified as Other liabilities on the Consolidated Balance Sheets.
 Changes in fair value related to cross currency swaps are recorded in OCI.

-The following table shows the notional amount of the Company's derivative instruments outstanding as of December 31, 2023 and December 31, 2022:
+The following table shows the notional amount of the Company's derivative instruments outstanding as of December 31, 2024 and December 31, 2023:

-Dece mber 31,

-(DOLLARS IN MILLIONS) 2023 2022

-Foreign currency contracts (1) \$ (1,400 92

-Commodity contracts (1) 7 (1)

-Cross currency swaps 1,400 1,400
+(DOLLARS IN MILLIONS) Foreign currency forward contracts(1) Commodity contracts(1) Cross currency swaps